-The number of people sentenced to death in the U.S. in any given year has fallen precipitously since its high of 315 in 1996.
-In 2020, only 18 people were executed.
+The number of people sentenced to death in the U.S. in any given year has fallen since its high of 315 in 1996.
+In 2022, for example, only 21 people were executed.

-A Washington Post article found that of the 8,466 death sentences handed down between 1973 and 2013, only 16% of those individuals (1,359) were executed.
+Of the 8,466 death penalty cases handed down from 1973 to 2013, only 16% of death row inmates, orc1,359, were executed.
 Many of those sentences were overturned on appeal.
 Other prisoners were exonerated through DNA analysis.

 Appealing a Death Penalty Sentence in State Court

-Any person who has been sentenced to the death penalty (now called an appellant) has a right to appeal.
+Capital defendants who have been sentenced to the death penalty have a right to appeal the trial court's decision.
 Some states allow the sentence and the verdict to be appealed separately.